What is Workplace Abuse?

 Prevalence

-According to recent studies, 13.8% of American employees are targeted for emotional and psychological abuse in the workplace every year.
+According to recent studies, nearly 14% of American employees are targeted for emotional and psychological abuse in the workplace every year.
 Over 60% of them either quit, get fired, transfer, or quit after things go from bad to worse for them.
-Considered by many workplace advocates to be the last form of abuse tolerated in our modern society, workplace abuse appears to be on the rise in most regions.
-(Source)
+(Source) Contrary to popular opinion, targets of workplace abuse are typically your moral, hard-working employees who plays well with others, in other words, your ideal employees.

 Presentation